 When asked to convince a friend to drink White Claw or High Noon, participants frequently mentioned, again, variety of flavors and specifics around taste.

 Test 2: Prototype Testing

-With data in hand and having a clearer understanding of the motivators driving category consumers to make frequent purchasing decisions, the Research team at Feedback Loop sought to test those learnings in a subsequent test exposing a new product idea among category prospects (those who haven’t had hard seltzer before, but are interested in trying it).
+With data in hand and having a clearer understanding of the motivators driving category consumers to make frequent purchasing decisions, the Research team at Feedback Loop sought to test those learnings in a subsequent test exposing a new product idea among category prospects (those who haven’t had hard seltzer before but are interested in trying it).

-We leveraged our Design Network, a network of skilled graphic designers to quickly and efficiently mock up test ideas and concepts while trimming timelines (and saving budget) during the testing process for our customers, to build a new hard seltzer product touting different beverage elements: calorie count, alcohol base, and variety of flavors.
+We leveraged our Design Network, a network of skilled graphic designers to quickly and efficiently mock-up test ideas and concepts while trimming timelines (and saving budget) during the testing process for our customers, to build a new hard seltzer product touting different beverage elements: calorie count, alcohol base, and variety of flavors.

-Within another 3 business days, Feedback Loop sampled 323 participants and surfaced that variety of flavors, more so than calorie count or alcohol base, is the largest driver of consideration among category prospects.
-When both new product concepts were exposed and evaluated head to head, prospects overwhelmingly preferred the Concept B with 9 flavors versus Concept A with only 3 flavors.
+Within another 3 business days, Feedback Loop sampled 323 participants and surfaced that a variety of flavors, more so than calorie count or alcohol base, is the largest driver of consideration among category prospects.
+When both new product concepts were exposed and evaluated head to head, prospects overwhelmingly preferred Concept B with 9 flavors versus Concept A with only 3 flavors.

 Some representative open ends from our participants include:

 “I think the wider variety of flavors sold Concept B to me.
 If Concept A had more flavors than just the three, I would be convinced that it was better.
 But since B had nine, B does it more.
 I don't mind if it has more calories.”